EgoDex: Learning Dexterous Manipulation from Large-Scale Egocentric Video¶

 Loss & Training¶

-- The X-IL framework is used to train 2 architectures × 3 policies = 6 model variants:
+- Used the X-IL framework to train 2 architectures × 3 policies = 6 model types:

 - Architectures: Encoder-Decoder Transformer and Decoder-only Transformer.

-- Policies: Behavior Cloning (BC, deterministic), Denoising Diffusion Policy (DDPM, stochastic), Flow Matching (FM, stochastic).
+- Policies: Behavior Cloning (BC, deterministic), Denoising Diffusion (DDPM, stochastic), Flow Matching (FM, stochastic).

-- A total of 14 model variants are trained and evaluated (varying horizon, goal conditioning, data scale, and model size).
+- A total of 14 model variants were trained and evaluated (including different horizons, goal conditioning, data scales, and model sizes).

 Key Experimental Results¶